 The force driving me had led me to some pretty cool shit that night.
 I looked at some art that explains the sole being put into the body.
 I went through this vortex made of light.
 And even did a few laps on foot while I was circling the playa.

-The whole thing felt very ritualistic and I was herring phrase after phrase from the emerald tablets.
+The whole thing felt very ritualistic and I was hearing phrase after phrase from the emerald tablets.
 I would bathe in the fire of life call out the guardians of Arulu even that vortex felt like one of the halls of Amenti.
 I don’t know what came over me but in all that following of that force all I did was play Lenny in Amenti.

 That force eventually led me back to my camp to park my bike and then off again on foot.
 It led me to a wonderful dance show were there was a single chair still available on stage while everyone not on stage had to stand.
 I followed that force to that single chair and sat down like I owned the place.

-When it was over the force told me to steel this golf cart that was just sitting there with nobody around it.
+When it was over the force told me to steal this golf cart that was just sitting there with nobody around it.
 I didn’t even think twice.
 Anything goes tonight, i'm in heaven just following whatever it was I was following.
 Not giving any fucks about what others thought and not giving any thought to what I was doing.

 I stole that golf cart like they parked it there for me.
 I drove it across the city and ended up laying down on a trampoline with about 9 other people.
 I had just done so much walking I was beat so I fell asleep right there in the midst of all those strangers.